 - team building

 - running effective meetings

 - developing leadership skills

 - using effective feedback

 - speaking in public

-- writing effectively: remember it is a business document! (more to come in the class)
+- writing effectively: remember it is a business document! (more in the class)

 I expect the students to work hard on the project, but also to have fun.
-Hopefully, good ideas will be further analyzed and developed in the Social Business Planning class (BUS/ECON/SOC 301).

 Team Size: Teams will be self-formed of 5 students per team.
-Each team has to have at least one student of each discipline.
-I will expect a note from a representative of each team letting me know who is on the team.
+I will expect a page (hand-written or typed) from a representative of each team letting me know who is on the team.
 I reserve the right to make changes in the team compositions if there is not a good balance of backgrounds and skill sets amongst the teammates.
-I don't want teams formed just by business majors or sociology majors.